Having problems with your pet’s behaviour?

 - Dispense medications if necessary.

 Following the initial consultation, Dr.Chloe will formulate a report outlining the diagnoses and an individualised treatment plan for your pet.
 We may ask you to gather more information at home (journal, videos, etc) before this report can be finalised.

 A blood test may be recommended for your pet, especially if long-term medications are prescribed.

 Just like with physical health problems, some mental health conditions are more complex than others and require referral to a specialist.

-If your pet’s mental health concern(s) are particularly complex, or pose a public health concern, we may recommend your pet is referred to Sydney Animal Behavioural Service.
-The clinic is based in Seaforth, Sydney, though consultations by Skype or phone may be able to be arranged if necessary.
+If your pet’s mental health concern(s) are particularly complex, or pose a public health concern, we may recommend your pet is referred to a specialist.

 Please call the clinic if you have any further questions about this service.